Phani-2608/OPINION-MINIG/README.md

 **#NOTE TO GRADER
-**If any reason the token expires or the website is not up or you need help with setting up, Please email any of us, we are using free versions of website so they may have expired,  Krishnc1@umbc.edu,
+**If any reason the token expires or the website is not up or you need help with setting up, Please email any of us, we are using free versions of website so they may have expired,Krishnc1@umbc.edu, p166@umbc.edu,w59@umbc.edu,sbhogi1@umbc.edu